(of order) and not positive

 net co-Action is zero.
 He called this the Axis of Atropy.

 synergic (increasing order).
-Those co-Action vectors that are equalto the radius of
+Those co-Action vectors that are equal

 the zero-zero circle are net neutral (static order).
 And, those co-Action vectors that